Overview: Merger Control

 Filing assessment in mandatory filing jurisdictions

-Other merger control chapters in this Review provide detailed information on individual filing requirements for their specific jurisdictions.
-This chapter will not duplicate that expert advice.
-From an overarching perspective, determination of filings in mandatory jurisdictions involves the fulfilment of two fundamental questions: does the proposed transaction qualify as a concentration, merger or other reportable acquisition of shares or control under the local laws; and if so, are the local thresholds – properly applied – met in the current case?
+Other merger control chapters in this review provide detailed information on individual filing requirements for their specific jurisdictions.
+This chapter will not duplicate the expert advice of each local counsel, but provides an overview for considering filing assessments in the Asia-Pacific region.
+From an overarching perspective, determination of filings in mandatory jurisdictions involves fulfilment of two fundamental questions: does the proposed transaction qualify as a ‘concentration’, ‘merger’, or other reportable acquisition of shares or control under the local laws; and if so, are the local thresholds – properly applied – met in the current case.

 Does the proposed structure qualify as a reportable transaction?

 To assess the notifiability of a transaction in any jurisdiction, the first step will always be to determine whether the deal has been structured as a reportable transaction within the definition of the applicable national merger control laws of each jurisdiction.
 Jurisdictions typically take one of two broad approaches with regard to defining a reportable transaction.
 They will watch for acquisitions that either confer ‘control’ upon an acquiring company or represent an acquisition of voting rights above a particular threshold level.

 Control itself, as used in the antitrust context, is a sometimes vague and ill-defined concept that generally means the right or ability to direct a target’s commercial decisions – either through ownership of 50 per cent or more of an entity’s voting rights, or else through board representation paired with unilateral veto rights over key decisions, such as approval of the annual budget and business plan or appointment and removal of senior management.